How Depression Compromises Physical Health

 Not Just a Mental Illness

 Depression has long been thought of as a mental illness.
 However, research has shown that depression not only affects the person’s mental well-being but their physical health as well.
 It changes the way your brain responds, and your body reacts to stress.
 You may experience unexplained chronic pain such as headaches or joint and muscle pain.
 Depression can also lead to changes in your immune system or cause insomnia, which increases your risk for high blood pressure, diabetes, cancer, or inflammatory diseases such as arthritis.
 If that’s not enough, it increases your risk of a stroke or heart disease.
-Other health issues include weight gain or weight loss, loss of libido, fatigue, memory loss, or even a preoccupation with death.
+Other health issues include weight fluctuation, loss of libido, fatigue, memory loss, or even a preoccupation with death.

 Get Up and Get Out